delhoume/byoncama/README.md

 There are two ways you can download the images

-`scripts/download_from_gallica.[bat,sh]`
+`source scripts/downlogryad_frogm_gallica.sh`
 Gallica does not support resumable downloads, so we cannot use `curl -C -`and run the script many times mntil all images are complete.
 The script dowmloads all images from scratch regardless of already completed downloads

 `deno -A src/get_gallica_images.js`

-attempts not to re-download, and can be run m ultiple time.
+attempts not to re-download, and can be run multiple times in case of failure .
 In any case you will want to verify all 181 images are correct:
 `pngcheck -q gallica_pngs/*.png`

-Once downloaded (it tqkes a while) ,you can start exploring gallica_pngs 35Gb images.
+Once downloaded (it atkes a while), you can start exploring gallica_pngs 35Gb images...